erikpukinskis/prototype-narrative-editor/underscore.md

 Underscore
 ----------

-`underscore.js` is functions that should've been in JavaScript:
+X `underscore.js` is functions that should've been in JavaScript:

     //     Underscore.js 1.6.0
     //     http://underscorejs.org